guoguoyang15/PetConnect/items/report.md

 ### Custom Features
 Feature Category: Search-related features <br>
 1. [Search-Invalid].
-On top of giving search results from valid inputs, search functionality can process and <br>
-correctly handle partially invalid search queries and give meaningful results. (medium)
+On top of giving search results from valid inputs, search functionality can process and correctly handle partially invalid search queries and give meaningful results. (medium)
    * Code: [Class Search](https://gitlab.cecs.anu.edu.au/u7758372/ga-23s2/-/blob/main/MyApplication/app/src/main/java/com/example/myapplication/Parser/Search.java)
    * Description of feature: This feature allows users to input partial invalid search, then return the results based on the valid part of their search without crashing the app.  <br>
    * Description of your implementation: When users input their search, we first parse it according to our first grammar as a normal search.
 If any illegal production exception are thrown, we will catch it then use our second grammar to parse the input string.
 If our parser can recognize any part of the search, we return the results accordingly.